A Guide To Undoing Mistakes With Git (Part 2)

 Trusted by 200,000+ folks.

 Mistakes.
 These cruel villains do not even stop at the beautiful world of software development.
 But although we cannot avoid making mistakes, we can learn to undo them!
-This article will show the right tools for your daily work with Git.
+In this article, Tobias Günther will show you the right tools for your daily work with Git.
 You might want to check the first article of the series as well.

 In this second part of our series on “Undoing Mistakes with Git”, we’ll bravely look danger in the eye again: I’ve prepared four new doomsday scenarios — including, of course, some clever ways to save our necks!
 But before we dive in: take a look at the check out previous articles on Git for even more self-rescue methods that help you undo your mistakes with Git!